oskarrough/codesandnotes/content/Front-end/cross-browser-css.md

 {{<figure src="/images/illustrations/phobia-11-lg.jpg">}}
 -->

 Cross-browser issues are differences in the browser's interpretation of the spec.
 What?
 Yes.
 Browsers understand the same things differently.
-Just like humans.
+Like humans.
 And that's what makes life (and developing) fun!
 Well, life sure but development not so much.

 Writing robust cross-browser front-ends used to be hell because of the huge differences in between browsers.
 Time went on and even Internet Explorer 6 died.
 One of the biggest problems was getting users on the newest browser.
 Only nerds enjoy updating software.
 Let there be automatic updating and most of our problems were solved.